donydony2009/ObisidianResearch/Research/Reading/Terms.md

 **CI** - Confidence interval (stats term)
 **Sacade** - rapid movement of the eye between fixation points.
-**Fixation** - when eyes are relatively stationary and focused on a particular point
+**Fixation** - when eyes are relatively stationary and focused on a particular point **Parafoveal vision** - Up to around 6 degrees in your vision you can kinda see stuff outside of the clear vision area.
+This can help identify small words like "the"